 The UW System has unfortunately seen significant decreases in international student enrollment at most of our universities.
-Excluding UW-Madison where international enrollments grew 11% since 2016, preliminary UW System data indicate international student enrollments dropped by 5.7% from 2016 to 2017 and an additional 5.6% in 2018 for the rest of the UW System.
+Excluding UW-Madison where international enrollments grew 7.3% since 2017 to 2018, international student enrollments dropped by 5.6% from 2017 to 2018 for the rest of the UW System.